Print

 Education and career:

-From 2014 to 2018, she was researcher and lecturer at the Chair for Political Sciences, Peace and Conflict Studies at the University of Augsburg.
-From 2018 till 2021, she was a team member of the EU Horizon 2020 project on science diplomacy (S4D4C), associated with the German Centre for Higher Education Research and Science Studies (DZHW) in Berlin.
-From 2021 to 2022 she worked at Humboldt University in Berlin and the Robert Merton Center for Science Studies (RMZ) on the societal impact of research and national impact policies.
-Charlotte is a mediator, meditation trainer and serves as an academic trainer in CIMIC simulations with the Austrian Armed Forces as part of the M.A. programme for peace studies at the University of Innsbruck.
+Between 2018 and 2021, she was a team member of the EU Horizon 2020 science diplomacy project (S4D4C), associated with the German Centre for Higher Education Research and Science Studies (DZHW) in Berlin.
+She then worked at Humboldt University in Berlin and the Robert Merton Center for Science Studies (RMZ) from 2021 to 2022, focusing on the societal impact of research and national impact policies.
+Charlotte was trained as a mediator in Germany, as a meditation trainer in Austria and served as an academic trainer in CIMIC simulations with the Austrian Armed Forces as part of the M.A. programme for peace studies at the University of Innsbruck, before joining ZSI in 2023.

 Attachments: